SDGLBL/context-groups.nvim/README.md

    - Filter by external/stdlib using <C-e>/<C-t>
    - Select imports to add to context group

+4. Get enhanced code context:
+   - Copy buffer content with LSP diagnostics: `:ContextGroupLSPDiagnosticsInlineCurrent` or `<leader>cI`
+   - Copy all buffers with LSP diagnostics: `:ContextGroupLSPDiagnosticsInlineAll` or `<leader>cA`
+   - Copy buffer with Git diff comparison: `:ContextGroupGitDiffCurrent` or `<leader>cg`
+   - Copy all modified buffers with Git diffs: `:ContextGroupGitDiffAllModified` or `<leader>cG`
+   - Copy all buffer paths: `:ContextGroupCopyBufferPaths` or `<leader>cp`

-4. Send context to LLM:
+5. Send context to LLM:
    - Use built-in support for LLM Context
    - Initialize with `:ContextGroupInitLLM`
    - Select profiles with `:ContextGroupSwitchProfile`